arjunds/arjunds.github.io/course/PA2/Lecture4.md

 ***

 This was a quick, extensive rundown on how object oriented programming works.
 We went through what it is, how to implement classes, and how to actually use classes by instantiating objects.
-Next up, we'll be going over some Java semantics and syntax that directly tie into Classes and Objects
+Next up, we'll go over some Java semantics and syntax that directly tie into Classes and Objects